-If there’s something I couldn’t live without, it’s smoothies.
+If there’s something I couldn’t live without, it’s smoothies and smoothie bowls.
 I eat them all year round, even when it’s cold outside.
 When it gets super cold, like -30°C, I usually pair my smoothie with a cup of hot tea or sit in front of a fireplace to warm up.
-I often think about how silly it looks, wearing a warm hoodie and fuzzy socks, sitting right in front of a fireplace, and drinking chocolate ice cream smoothie that is as cold as ice.
+I often think about how silly it looks, wearing a warm hoodie, sitting right in front of a fireplace, and drinking a chocolate ice cream smoothie that is as cold as ice.

 My husband usually just shakes his head when he sees me.
 Not only because of my purple lips, but also because he doesn’t consider smoothies to be a food.
 According to him, anything that is liquid isn’t food.
 It’s a beverage.
-In other words, smoothies are just a beverage pre-digested by the blender.
-Fair enough, but that doesn’t change the smoothies are delicious.
+Fair enough, but that doesn’t change the fact that smoothies are delicious.
 I crave that sweet taste, the incredible melt-in-your-

 Deep down, I think that my husband feels the same about this chocolate ice cream smoothie.
-Why else would he ask me to make some for him every time he hears me turning the blender on in the morning?
-He would just never admit it.
+Why else would he ask me to make some for him when he hears me turning the blender on in the morning?

 Tips for Making Chocolate Ice Cream Smoothie with Greens

 I’ve been relying on this smoothie multiple days a week for some time now and I love it.
-I think it’s the combination of easy to digest sugars from the berries with a good source of protein (yes, peanut butter and hemp seeds are a great source of protein).
+I think it’s the combination of easy to digest sugars from the berries with a good source of protein from the peanut butter and hemp seeds.
 Then there’s the soothing smooth texture of bananas, and the creaminess of good quality almond milk — not too sweet to make you crave more sugary things, not too light to make you hungry 10 minutes later… but light enough to fuel you up for a decent amount of time at a relative caloric fraction of similar snacks and smoothies.

-The combination is so simple, yet delicious.
 While I call this recipe “for two”, there are definitely times I’ve eaten the whole thing faster than anyone has seen me make it.
-So the next time you need a quick breakfast or just something to silent your cravings for chocolate, give this chocolate ice cream smoothie a try.
+So, the next time you need a quick breakfast or just something to silence your cravings for chocolate, give this chocolate ice cream smoothie a try.

 Tools You’ll Need